amandafyfy/Human-Movement/Documents/Manuals/Integrator_Installation_Guide.md

 # Data Integrator
 Data Integrator have two versions:

-A GUI (Graphic User Interface) that integrate one user's data at a time.
+1. A GUI (Graphic User Interface) that integrate one user's data at a time.
 Folder name : "Single-User_Integrator_GUI"

-A CLI (Command Line Interface) that can integrate multiple users' data at a time.
+2. A CLI (Command Line Interface) that can integrate multiple users' data at a time.
 Folder name: "Multi-Users_Integrator_CLI"

 Please refer each version's user manual pdf document for user's instructions.

 # Installation Guide for Data Integrator
-1.Download folder "Data Integrator"
+1. Download folder "Data Integrator"

-2.Unzip the Zip File if it is downloaded as Zip.
+2. Unzip the Zip File if it is downloaded as Zip.

-3.Open "Terminal" or "Command Prompt"
+3. Open "Terminal" or "Command Prompt"

-4.Go to the respective folder in "Terminal"
+4. Go to the respective folder in "Terminal"

-5.Make firstSetup.command executable ( chmod u+x firstSetup.command )
+5. Make firstSetup.command executable ( chmod u+x firstSetup.command )

-6.run "firstSetup.command" (./firstSetup.command)
+6. Run "firstSetup.command" (./firstSetup.command)

-7.Open the application.
+7. Open the application.
 (Double click runGUI.command OR type ./runGUI.command in Command Prompt/Terminal)

-8."Real Test Data" folder provides some sample data to test the application.
+8. "Real Test Data" folder provides some sample data to test the application.

-Refer "Data Integrator User Manual" for user instructions.

-# TEST INSTRUCTION:
+# Test Instructions:

 After initial setting, double-click runTest.command in "runGUI" folder.
 Select all files in "Real Test Data" folder